-All parents are invited to visit the college for an open evening in the autumn preceding their child's progression to secondary school, to see the facilities; there is also an opportunity to see the college in action during the day.
+All parents are invited to visit the college for an open evening in the autumn preceding their child's progression to secondary school, to see the facilities.
 Special arrangements can be made for parents who cannot visit on the designated evening.
-The Principal also makes visits to speak to parents at our local partner primary schools.
+An Assistant Principal also makes visits to speak to parents at our local partner primary schools.